Our partner: Volkswagen

 Period: December 2016 – December 2020

 Since 2016, Volkswagen Group and Kiron Open Higher Education have been cooperating to support refugees in their pathway to higher education.
 As part of the collaboration, Volkswagen has initially funded 100 study places for Kiron students.
-A particular focus of this mutual effort is on the MINT study fields: Computer Science and Mechanical Engineering.
+A particular focus of this mutual effort is on the STEM study fields: computer science and mechanical engineering.

 In efforts to provide Kiron students with enhanced opportunities prior to and early on in their professional careers, Volkswagen has collaborated on a multitude of endeavors including aiding refugee students through integration workshops.
 In continuum, a recent professional guidance program (“Lotsenprogramm”) was piloted with the aim of fostering exchange between refugee students and Volkswagen employees.
 The majority of Volkswagen guides are recent graduates and doctoral students, enabling information sharing about either the recently finished studies or the starting of a working career in Germany from a familiar young-minded perspective.
 Furthermore, Volkswagen offered pre-study internships which are obligatory for studying Mechanical Engineer at several German universities.